timakz11/Folium_Visualisation_US_WindEnergy2018/README.md

-Folium and Plotly data visualisation using GIS libraries.
+Folium and Plotly data visualisation using GIS tools of the libraries.